caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 \begin{figure}
 \includegraphics[width=4.42in]{figures/scale-type} \caption{Scale types from measurement theory that are relevant to biology.
 Permissible transformations indicate the mathematical operations that can be performed on measurements of each scale type without distorting their meaning.
 The Domain indicates the state space, *i.e.* range of possible values.
 Meaningful comparisons indicates comparisons that can be made between measurements of each scale type.
-Reproduced from Table 1 of [@houle2011measurement].}(\#fig:characters-scaletype)
+Reproduced from Table 1 of Houle et al. (2011).}(\#fig:characters-scaletype)
 \end{figure}

 Since the practice of measurement in evolutionary biology proceeded pragmatically and largely independent of measurement theory at large, there are some differences in the nomenclature.
 What phylogenetic biologists call "character type" is referred to in measurement theory, and many other fields of science, as "scale type".